Updated: Jan 31

 As a related note, there are hundreds of plants that were similarly imported by settlers.
 Most of them don't get the wild or feral tacked onto their name though.
 This is because those plants aren't commonly cultivated as food or medicine anymore.
 If we didn't grow asparagus as a commercial crop it would just be another edible weed; not feral or wild, just asparagus.

 Asparagus likes to grow in a handful of different habitats, but it isn't too picky as long as it can get some occasional moisture and sun!
 In Colorado I find asparagus growing in flood plains, along rivers and streams, near ponds and lakes, in pastures, along the edges of canals and ditches, and most commonly under the fence rows bordering county roads.
 Most of the areas where I have success are in the Front Range and eastern Colorado, however I have heard that it can grow at higher elevations in lesser quantities as well.
 It also can be found in the lower elevations of western Colorado!
 They will start sending up spears in late April and continue to do so into the summer.
-I have often found fresh spears of asparagus in mid July!
+I have even found fresh spears of asparagus in mid July, though the earlier months are more fruitful!
 That gives you a lot of options for places to start your search, so how can we narrow things down and actually find some feral asparagus!?

 There are many approaches you can take to locating asparagus depending on the season, but since we're in spring right now I'll start there!
 Early in the asparagus season you'll have to hone in on the stalks from last year's mature plants.
 Asparagus is a perennial with a vast root system from which the spears sprout, so the old stalks will lead you to new ones.
 This is probably the most difficult time to reliably find asparagus until you know where to look and what to look for.
 The dried stalks share some similarities to several other weedy plants so you'll just have to get used to checking on the wrong plants until you learn asparagus well.